Metalhead (character): Fictional character biography

 Months later, Glitterspike returns, having escaped the Shadow dancer, losing an arm in the process.
 As he attacks Eddie, Rosa goes into labor.
 Eddie is defeated, but Rosa's unborn baby, who Cerebra stated would be a mutant, incapacitates Glitterspike and they are able to escape.
 Rosa gives birth to a son, Joaquim Vasquez, and asks Eddie to be his Godfather.

 They appear later, being saved by Bloodhawk from bandits while traveling through the desert toward the mutant city-state of Halo City.
 Eddie meets up with his X-Men brethren for the first time since leaving them to join the Freakshow.
 Their joy is short-lived as Joaquim is kidnapped by Vulcann, a bloodsmith who can freely alter the bodies of his victims.
 He accelerates Joaquim's aging, making him appear as a late-teen, early twenties man and fully realizing his mutant abilities.
 They return to Halo City as the city begins flooding, a product of the melting polar ice caps.
 Vulcann plans to use Joaquim to lead the mutant generation and bend them to his will.
 Eddie attempts to stop him but is sent flying across the city by Joaquim.
 As he returns he is captured with the rest of the X-Men.
 A distraction by a crashing Atlantean ship gives Eddie and Bloodhawk the opportunity and they chain Vulcann to a rock beneath the ocean leaving him to die.
 Eddie leaves, with the others, to get to higher ground, namely the Savage Land.

 In the Savage Land, Eddie helps to build a new civilization for humankind, though he has been separated somehow from Rosa and Joaquim.
 During the final phase of the Phalanx invasion he is completely infected with the techno-organic virus, but as the collective is destroyed his body still retains the virus.
 He is able to use his ferromorphic abilities to purge it from himself, as Rosa arrives.
 Shakti, now without her mutant powers and paralyzed, works with Franklin, a semi-sentient robot created by Reed Richards, to study Joaquim and find a way to return him to his proper age.

 Eddie recently returned in X-Men Blue, along with the other teammates of X-Men 2099, meeting the original time displaced X-Men.
 He also appeared as part of the Freakshow, in Multiple Man mini-series.

 Powers and abilities

 Originally, Metalhead has the ability to transform his body into any metal via physical contact.
 In either forms, he possesses super strength, high resistance, and whatever specific properties they have, such as adamantium (invulnerability), copper (electrical conductivity), or even gold (enhanced flexibility) dependent upon their type.
-However, after his battle with Contagion, he is stuck in this hulking metallic form and incapable of reverting back to normal.
-But, he still can alter the molecular composition of his skin though.
+After his battle with Contagion, he is stuck in this hulking metallic form and incapable of reverting back to normal.
+He can still alter the molecular composition of his skin.